Photonic Exceptional Points in Holography and QCD: Soft-wall model of EPs and the Ferrell-Glover-Tinkham sum rule

 Now, in the above holographic model, one can run a parameter sweep by gradually increasing pumping and then produce a phase diagram showing how spectral weight transfers into the narrow, coherent peak and where EPs appear.
 This is shown in figures \ref{fig:seepgamma1d} and \ref{fig:spectralasing}.
-These results come from the holographic block operator $H$, where the \textbf{real parts} of $H$'s eigenvalues locate the resonances, while the \textbf{imaginary parts} are interpreted as gain/loss which drive the oscillator strengths, and the eigenvectors' IR localization is used to modulate oscillator strength.

-One should note that these results come from the holographic block operator $H$, where the real parts of $H$ eigenvalues locate the resonances, the imaginary parts are interpreted as gain/loss and drive the oscillator strengths, and the eigenvectors’ IR localization is used to modulate oscillator strength.
-Here, we also defined a \textbf{transfer fraction}, $T(\gamma)$, which is a heuristic fraction of the total spectral area moved into a \textit{narrow coherent peak} at the dominant mode frequency.
-It is simply defined as the rule $T = \text{min} (1.8 \times \text{max} (\text{Im} \lambda_n, 0), 0.9)$.
+These results come from the holographic block operator $H$, where the real parts of $H$'s eigenvalues locate the resonances, while the imaginary parts are interpreted as gain/loss which drive the oscillator strengths, and the eigenvectors' IR localization is used to modulate oscillator strength.
+Here, we also defined a transfer fraction, $T(\gamma)$, which is a heuristic fraction of the total spectral area moved into a narrow coherent peak at the dominant mode frequency.
+It is simply defined by the relation $T = \text{min} (1.8 \times \text{max} (\text{Im} \lambda_n, 0), 0.9)$.

-From the top part of figure \ref{fig:seepgamma1d}, one can see that at small $\gamma: 0 \to 0.10$, the transfer fraction $T$ is effectively zero, as there is no coherent peak.
+In the upper part of figure \ref{fig:seepgamma1d}, one can see that at small $\gamma: 0 \to 0.10$, the transfer fraction $T$ is effectively zero, as there is no coherent peak.
 Around $\gamma \approx 0.11$, a threshold is crossed, and $T(\gamma)$ rises quickly as the system starts to move spectral weight into coherent/narrow peak.
 Then, $T(\gamma)$ grows and saturates around $\approx 0.85-0.9$ for larger $\gamma$, which means that when the gain becomes large enough, a dominant mode collects most of the spectral weight and the system becomes single-mode lasing.

 In the bottom panel of figure \ref{fig:seepgamma1d}, the minimal eigenvalue separation shows a clear minimum at $\gamma = 0$, which is zero, and this corresponds to the analytic EP2 at $\gamma = 0$.
-Away from zero, the minsep is finite; there is a tiny bump in the condition-number curve near $\gamma \sim 0.12$, where the transfer fraction first grows.
+Away from zero, the minsep is finite, and there is a tiny bump in the condition-number curve near $\gamma \sim 0.12$, where the transfer fraction first grows.
 This indicates mode hybridization/competition in the region where lasing starts to pick a single mode.